 - Select "Yes" to confirm you would like to permanently remove the office

-- DOR will review your request and email you within 10 business days that your request is complete
+- DOR will review your request and notify you by email within 10 business days that your request is complete

 -